kennymckormick/kennymckormick.github.io/_posts/2020-01-10-triplet-representation.markdown

 ![](/assets/img/triplet-representation/results.png)

 TRB has rich potential in applications.
-In below example, we use a vunet for TRB conditioned human image generation, which can disentangle human appearance and shape and then combine them again arbitarily.
+In below example, we use a vunet[7] for TRB conditioned human image generation, which can disentangle human appearance and shape and then combine them again arbitarily.
 We manipulate contour points to change human shape of shoulder, torso and legs in these three demos respectively.
 This approach can be potentially used in human shape editing.

 <style>